 – 3.2 litre engine with 179 kW (243 hp) and automatic transmission

 – exterior paintwork in cosmos black metallic with caramel part-leather interior

 – fully automatic black soft top

-– sports seats, automatic seat adjustment and front seat heating, centre armrest
+– electrically adjustable, heated sports seats, centre armrest

 – heated windscreen with green wedge, fog lights

 – multifunction sports steering wheel, cruise control, trip computer and climate control

 – original Harman-Kardon HiFi system and BMW Business CD radio on board

 The successor to the very popular E30 was presented in 1990 as the third generation of BMW’s 3 series.
 Internally called E36, the new sedan was considerably larger (and pricier) than its predecessor.
 It introduced completely new styling cues, such as the glass covers over the traditional double headlights, the forward-slanting kidney grille or the higher rear section.
 There were a variety of available body styles: The 2-door sedan had become an elegant coupé which shared very few parts with the 4-door variant.
 A shorter hatchback called Compact was added in 1994.
 In 1995, the Touring station wagon followed.
 A factory convertible as well as the (rare) Baur convertible, offered in the E36 series for the last time, and the Z3 roadster (E36/7), based on the E36 Compact platform, made the lineup complete.